I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 In the console's data store creation screen, there's an option for "CSV (for FAQ data)".

 I used this to import a CSV from Cloud Storage as a structured data store.
-The CSV has 3 columns: title, question, and answer.
+The CSV had 3 columns: title, question, answer.

 title,answer,question

-Multiple account usage,We ask that you use 1 account per person...,Is it against the terms to have multiple accounts per person?
+Multiple account usage,We request one account per person...,Is it against the terms of service for one person to have multiple accounts?

-WAF blocking,Your IP address was incorrectly identified by the automated threat detection service...,My posting was blocked after continuous submissions...
+WAF Blocking,Your IP address may have been incorrectly identified by the threat detection service...,My submissions were blocked after posting consecutively...

 {